anchorskov/this-is-us/content/_index.md

 📬 [Contact & Collaborate](/contact/)

 ---
 🌱 **The Mission**
-We believe in liberty for persons, not just citizens.
+**We believe in liberty and justice for all.**
-We believe the Constitution is a promise—to everyone under its protection.
+**We defend the Constitution and its promise—to everyone under its protection.**
-We believe the most patriotic thing you can do… is think.
+**We know the most patriotic thing you can do… is think.**

 This is not about partisanship.
-This is about who we are.
+This is about who we are—
 And who we refuse to become.

 ---